-WENDY KAUFMAN, BYLINE: This case is complex, the legal issues are daunting and the jury's decision has to be unanimous.
+This case is complex, the legal issues are daunting, and the jury's decision has to be unanimous.

-KAUFMAN: On the other hand, he says, if Samsung wins, you can expect even more products that look a lot like Apple's.
-It's always difficult to predict the outcome in a complex jury trial.
-But Stanford law professor Mark Lemley has some ideas.
+It's always difficult to predict the outcome in a complex jury trial, but Stanford law professor Mark Lemley has some ideas.

-KAUFMAN: He says though Samsung has claims against Apple, much of the case focused on Apples assertion that Samsung was the bad guy.
-Indeed, Lemley says, Samsung spent a lot time trying to limit the amount of money it might have to pay.
+Though Samsung has claims against Apple, much of the case focused on Apple's assertion that Samsung was the bad guy.
+Lemley says Samsung spent a lot time trying to limit the amount of money it might have to pay.

-LEMLEY: And so I think going into the jury verdict this sure looks like a case where Apple has the edge in terms of momentum and how the jury's likely to be feeling.
+"Going into the jury verdict, this sure looks like a case where Apple has the edge in terms of momentum and how the jury is likely to be feeling," Lemley says.